QuickLap/First_university_semester/README.md

 * Belonging to a triangle
 * Work with list by using menu
 * Сalculation of integrals (right rectangles and trapezoids methods)
+* Vigenere cipher
+* Text editing
+* Using binary file as a storage for dictionaries